 IFAMA 2020 VIRTUAL CONFERENCE CONTINUES

 View more than 60 sessions featuring special sessions with top industry executives, academic research presentations, and workshops on hot topics impacting the global food system.
-48-hours of "live stream" programming from September 23-24 are available on-demand through November 2020.
+48-hours of "live stream" programming from September 23-24 are available here on our website on-demand.
+Login to view.
+Join or renew your IFAMA membership now for full access.

-IFAMA 2020 concludes with a one-day in person seminar on November 26, 2020 held in Rotterdam (De Doelen).
-These sessions are organized by Wageningen University (WICaNeM) and LDE Centre for Sustainability (Leiden-Delft-Erasmus universities); in partnership with the Municipality of Rotterdam, Inholland University of Applied Sciences, and Foodlog.
+IFAMA 2020 concludes with a one-day live-stream seminar on November 26, 2020 held in Rotterdam (De Doelen).
+This event is organized by the IFAMA 2020 planning team: Wageningen University (WICaNeM) and LDE Centre for Sustainability (Leiden-Delft-Erasmus universities); in partnership with the Municipality of Rotterdam, Inholland University of Applied Sciences, and Foodlog.
 To learn more about this program visit: Ifama2020.org.

 How Technology and Other Trends Are Changing Food